 In Hawaii, wrongful death is defined as a death caused by the wrongful or negligent act of another person.
 This death can be the result of negligent driving, medical negligence or recreational activity wrongdoing.
 When someone you love loses their life because of wrongful actions, you will be able to pursue a wrongful death claim.
-At Tateishi & Pascual, we will provide you with legal guidance and navigate through the complex legal system to obtain full compensation.
+At Tateishi & Tanaka, we will provide you with legal guidance and navigate through the complex legal system to obtain full compensation.

 Not just anyone can file a lawsuit after a wrongful death.
 Your eligibility to file depends on your relationship to the deceased.
 The following people can file a wrongful death claim in Hawaii:

 Our personal injury attorneys will determine your eligibility to assert a wrongful death claim and obtain full compensation for your loss.